 Google Cloud Fundamentals for AWS Professionals

-This six-hour course with labs introduces AWS professionals to the core capabilities of Google Cloud Platform (GCP) in the four technology pillars: networking, compute, storage, and database.
+This course with labs introduces AWS professionals to the core capabilities of Google Cloud Platform (GCP) in the four technology pillars: networking, compute, storage, and database.
 It is designed for AWS Solution Architects and SysOps Administrators familiar with AWS features and setup and want to gain experience configuring GCP products immediately.
 With presentations, demos, and hands-on labs, participants get details of similarities, differences, and initial how-tos quickly.

 This course teaches participants the following skills: